skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

 - **functional** *(string)* - Default: *'BLYP'*

   This argument specifies exchange-correlation functional used in Gaussian 09 calculation.
-  These arguments are same as the original arguments of Gaussian 09.
+  The available options for this argument is same as the original arguments of Gaussian 09.
   It is recommended to check a Gaussian 09 manual for the detailed list of **functional**.

 \